jonkpirateboy/Pass-fur-alle/README.md

 * Go to the [booking page](https://polisen.se/tjanster-tillstand/pass-och-nationellt-id-kort/boka-tid-hitta-passexpedition/) and click on where you want to book.
 * On step 4, where you search for free slots, the buttons are changed to work for you, instead of you working for the buttons.
 * Click whatever suits you, and the site will try to find you a good slot.
-* When a slot has been found you will get an alert, click OK to continue.
+* When a slot has been found you will hear a bell ring and you can now finish the booking of your time.